sandervanvugt/van-vugt-kubernetes/sander-cka-user-and-rbac/step2.md

-Now log in as user anna that was just created.
-Enter the password 'password' when prompted:
+Now log in as user anna that was just created:

 `su - anna`{{execute}}